-State law requires that the animal involved in a bite or a scratch to be quarantined for 10 days.
+State law requires that the animal involved in a bite or a scratch be quarantined for 10 days.
 If the animal remains healthy for the 10-day period, it cannot have been shedding the rabies virus in its saliva at the time of the scratch or bite.

 Types of Quarantines

 If bitten by an animal, immediately wash the wound with soap and water and then contact your physician.
 Prevention and education are the keys to keeping you and your family safe from disease.
 Try to capture the animal without damaging its head or risking further exposure.
 Notify your local Animal Control office.
-If the biting animal is a dog, cat, or livestock animal, they will place it under 10-day quarantine observation.
+If the biting animal is a dog, cat, or livestock animal, they will place it under a 10-day quarantine observation.
 If it remains healthy for that period, no risk of rabies transmission exists.
 If a bat, skunk, fox, coyote, or other wild animal bites you, the animal should be presumed rabid until laboratory testing is complete.
-Call local Animal Control and the local Health Dept. about whether you need to start anti-rabies preventative treatment.
+Call local Animal Control and the local Health Department about whether you need to start anti-rabies preventative treatment.